grafana/k6-docs/src/data/markdown/docs/01 guides/03 Results visualization/09 Amazon CloudWatch.md

 ## Install k6

 For more information about how to install k6, please visit our [installation](https://k6.io/docs/getting-started/installation) guide.
-For Amazon EC2 instances, you also need to install [GnuPG](https://www.gnupg.org/) software to verify repository signature before attempting to install k6 from the official repository:
+For Amazon EC2 instances running Debian 10 (Buster), you also need to install [GnuPG](https://www.gnupg.org/) software to verify repository signature before attempting to install k6 from the official repository:

 ```bash
 sudo apt install -y gnupg